-Table 21: LVDS RX Settings in Efinity® Interface Designer
+Table 22: LVDS RX Settings in Efinity® Interface Designer

-Parameter Choices Notes Connection Type normal, pll_clkin normal-Regular RX function. pll_clkin-Use the PLL CLKIN alternate function of the LVDS RX resource.

-Parameter Choices Notes Enable Deserialization On or off When off, the de-serializer is bypassed and the LVDS buffer is used as a normal input.
+Parameter Choices Notes Instance Name User defined LVDS Resource Resource list Choose a resource.
+Connection Type normal, pll_clkin normal-Regular RX function. pll_clkin-Use the PLL CLKIN alternate function of the LVDS RX resource.
+Input Pin/Bus Name User defined Input pin or bus that feeds the LVDS transmitter parallel data.
+The width should match the deserialization factor.
+Enable Deserialization On or off When off, the de-serializer is bypassed and the LVDS buffer is used as a normal input.
+Specify the serial clock and parallel clock.
 Deserialization Width 2, 3, 4, 5, 6, 7, or 8 Supports 8:1, 7:1, 6:1, 5:1, 4:1, 3:1, and 2:1.
 Enable On-Die Termination On or off When on, enables an on-die 100-ohm resistor.
+Static Mode Delay Setting 0 - 63 Choose the amount of static delay, each step adds approximately 25 ps of delay.